jesskelsall/astarus/README.md

 Astarus is a homebrew D&D campaign setting created by me, Jessica Kelsall.

-Here you will find all of my notes on Astarus, its people and places, and events, past & present.
+Here you will find all of my notes on Astarus, its people, places, and events - past and present.

 ## Contents